-Temporary And Permanent Disability Benefits for Injured Workers
+Temporary and Permanent Disability Benefits for Injured Workers

-A serious job-related injury or illness can leave you unable to return to work for weeks, months, or even years.
+A serious job-related injury can leave you unable to return to work for weeks, months, or even years.
 In some cases, an injury or illness may be so debilitating, it prevents you from ever returning to your previous employment.

 To help workers who suffer lost wages and income due to work-related injuries, illnesses, and medical conditions, California’s workers’ compensation system provides both temporary and permanent disability benefits to eligible individuals.
 Disability benefits are paid based on a percentage of the worker’s average weekly wages and are available for set amounts of time depending on a variety of factors, including the severity of the injury and the ability of the individual to conduct light-duty or modified work.

 Continue reading to learn more about disability benefits through the workers’ compensation system or contact Glauber Berenson Vego today to learn how our Glendale disability claims attorneys can help you.
 We are available to answer your questions and provide the personalized guidance you need.

 When you are unable to work temporarily due to an injury or medical condition, workers’ compensation pays temporary disability benefits.

 - Based on work restrictions provided by your treating physician